Vietnam.vn - Nền tảng quảng bá Việt Nam

-Close-up of the largest ancient gate of the ancient Thang Long Imperial Citadel
+A close-up view of the largest ancient city gate of the former Thang Long Imperial Citadel.

 Different names